Update: Genetic causes of hereditary pancreatic cancer: BRCA and beyond

 Conclusions:

 Inherited mutations in a number of genes are associated with increase pancreatic cancer risk.
 It is important that people with pancreatic cancer are offered genetic testing and counseling to determine if they carry a in one of these genes, as the results can impact treatment decisions, screening and risk management for other cancers, and family members’ risk.
-It is also important that people without pancreatic cancer but with an inherited mutation in a known pancreatic cancer risk gene are aware of screening guidelines and receive screening as appropriate.
+It is also important that people without pancreatic cancer but with an in a known pancreatic cancer risk gene are aware of screening guidelines and receive screening as appropriate.

 Share your thoughts on this XRAYS article by taking our brief survey.